w6r/gotcha/README.md

-#Gotcha is a series of if you even can call it that """Malware""" which is made in python
+#Gotcha(FORMERLY "beamed" ; you might see "beamed" alot just incase) is a series of if you even can call it that """Malware""" which is made in python
 #(STILL IN DEVELOPMENT)

 Gotcha has three versions